matrix-org/matrix-spec-proposals/proposals/4179-moderation-hidden.md

 }
 ```

+This key should be retroactively editable.
+Since this is intended primarily for state events, this also means allowing the modification of this part of a state event.
+Thankfully, this is only metadata, and it does not change the actual protocoal-critical parts of the stat event, so there should be no problem,
+but it's important to mention it nonetheless.

 ## Client implementation
 A client should offer a three-state option in its settings about the interpretation of the hints.
 - Respect the hints